NiallPierce/Battleship/README.md

 This is my take on the classic Battleships game.
 Placing your ships on a 10x10 grid and taking turns against the AI to see who can sink the other players ship by guessing their locations faster.

+The live link can be found here - https://niall-battle-ships-67a649243d8a.herokuapp.com/

 ![Am I responsive](views/media/battleship-responsive.png)

 ## How to Play